 III.
-3R Goa als for New and Emerging Wastes Goal 13 Goal 13 Ensure environmentally-sound management of e-waste at all stages, including collection, storage, transportation, recovery, recycling, treatment, and disposal with appropriate consideration for working conditions, including health and safety aspects of those involved.
-Is this Go Pal relevant for your country ?
+3R Goa als for New and Emerging Wastes Goal 13 Ensure environmentally-sound management of e-waste at all stages, including collection, storage, transportation, recovery, recycling, treatment, and disposal with appropriate consideration for working conditions, including health and safety aspects of those involved.
+Is this Go pal relevant for your country ?
 Highly Partially Not at all III.
-3R Goa als for New and Emerging Wastes Goal 14 Effective enforcement of established mechanisms for preventing illegal and inappropriate export and import of waste, including transit trade, especially of hazardous waste and e-waste.
-Q-1 What specific policies and regulations are introduced to prevent illegal import and export prevent il Regulatio Q-1 What specific policies and regulations are introduced to prevent illegal import and export of e-waste ?
+3R Goa als for New and Emerging Wastes Goal 14 Effective enforcement of established mechanisms for preventing illegal and inappropriate export and import of waste, including transit trade, especially of hazardous waste and e-waste. of e-wast prevent il Regulation all the sector Q-2 Do Q-1 What specific policies and regulations are introduced to prevent illegal import and export of e-waste?
 We are mandated by our Environmental Act to develop policies and regulations to prevent illegal import and export of hazardous waste which includes e-waste, and through our Regulation on Transboundary movement of hazardous waste, we are obligated to comply with all the sections of the regulations on illegal importation and export of hazardous waste.

-Q-2 Do you have required number of well-trained custom or other officials (for airport. sea-port, land border control, etc.) to track illegal export and import of e-waste?

-\Box Yes \Box No

-Challenges (policy/ institutional/ technological/ financial) faced in implementation: Financial assistance is challenge to address.

-Examples of pilot projects, master plans and/or policies developed or under development - include websites where relevant

-Important policies/programmes/projects/master plans the government plans to undertake within next five years (2016~2021)

-Continue to support and strengthen activities that meet our obligations under the Basel and Waigani Conventions.
+Q-2 Do you have required number of well-trained custom or other officials (for airport. sea-port, land border control, etc.) to track illegal export and import of e-waste? \Box Yes \Box No 0 es (policy/ institutional/ technological/ financial) faced in implementation: assistance is a challenge to address.
+Examples of pilot projects, master plans and/or policies developed or under development - include websites where relevant - t policies/programmes/projects/master plans the government plans to undertake within next five years (2016~2021) to support and strengthen activities that meet our obligations under the Basel and Conventions. pal relevant for your country ?
+Highly Partially Not at all

 III.
-3R Goal s for New and Emerging Wastes Goal 15 Progressive implementation of "extended producer responsibility (EPR)" by encouraging producers, importers, and retailers and other relevant stakeholders to fulfill their responsibilities for collecting, recycling, and disposal of new and emerging waste streams, in particular e-waste. specific Extended Product Responsibility (EPR) policies are enacted or introduced? none, then skip Q-2 below) At the moment, we do not have any policies on EPR.
-Q-2 Please -Vehicles -Tires e provide a list of products and product groups targeted by EPR nationally? -E-waste 0 s (policy/ institutional/ technological/ financial) faced in implementation et to strengthen the concept to relevant stakeholders for consideration. include we of pilot projects, master plans and/or policies developed or under development - ebsites where relevant - policies/programmes/projects/master plans the government plans to undertake at five years (2016~2021) al relevant for your country?
+3R Goals for New and Emerging Wastes Goal 15 Progressive implementation of " extended producer responsibility (EPR) " by encouraging producers, importers, and retailers and other relevant stakeholders to fulfill their responsibilities for collecting, recycling, and disposal of new and emerging waste streams, in particular e-waste.
+Q-1 What specific Extended Product Responsibility (EPR) policies are enacted or introduced?
+(If there is none, then skip Q-2 below) At the moment, we do not have any policies on EPR.
+Q-2 Please provide a list of products and product groups targeted by EPR nationally? -Vehicles -Tires -E-waste Challenges (policy/ institutional/ technological/ financial) faced in implementation We have yet to strengthen the concept to relevant stakeholders for consideration.
+Examples of pilot projects, master plans and/or policies developed or under development - include websites where relevant Not applicable Important policies/programmes/projects/master plans the government plans to undertake within next five years (2016~2021) Not applicable Is this Goal relevant for your country ?
 Highly Partially Not at all